FAQ

 - Case management, smoking cessation, disaster management, asthma management, education and more…

-How do respiratory therapists enter the field and earn a license to practice?
+How do RT's enter the field and earn a license to practice?

 - An associate’s degree from a community college